oat-sa/taohub-articles/forge/tutorials/how-to-add-a-new-field-to-a-test-taker.md

             return (array) $returnValue;
         }

-###Option 2b: Call the function from your controller (if you create your own extension){#option-2b-call-the-function-from-your-controller-if-you-create-your-own-extension}
+### Option 2b: Call the function from your controller (if you create your own extension)

     use tao_models_classes_UserService;